 During the year ended December 31, 2021, the Company took initial possession of the first phase of what is expected to become its corporate headquarters, and the Company capitalized a right-of-use asset and related lease liability of \$5.7 million associated with the first phase.
-The extension option periods were not considered in the determination of the right-of-use asset or the lease liability as the Company did not consider it reasonably certain that it would exercise such extension options.
-Pending execution of the Landlord's obligations to prepare leased spaces for occupancy, the Company expects the operating leases for the additional office and laboratory space to commence on various dates in the year ending December 31, 2022.
-The Company has an estimated future lease payment obligation of approximately \$63.3 million related to corporate office facilities that were in the process of being built-out as of December 31, 2021.
-The lease liabilities and the corresponding right-of-use assets associated with these lease obligations will be recorded upon the commencement date of the operating leases.
+In March 2022, the lease for the second phase of the Company's corporate headquarters commenced and the Company capitalized a ROU asset and related lease liability of \$15.8 million.
+The extension option periods were not considered in the determination of the ROU asset or the lease liability as the Company did not consider it reasonably certain that it would exercise such extension options.